Ventilating a shed

 Active ventilation gives the air flow a hand by either drawing in cooler air or flushing out the hot air at the top of the building.

-Air can be flushed out using a whirlybird (rotating cowl) type vent.
+A healthy through flow of air can be achieved using a whirlybird (rotating cowl) type vent.
 This type of vent is situated on the shed roof and is powered by the wind.
 The faster the wind blows the more air is drawn through the vent.

 The more airtight a shed is the more sophisticated the management system needs to be.
 In a large office type shed for example that is weather tight and occupied the whole year around then an air source heat pump might be used.
 This system would draw cool air into the building and then recover the heat from the warm stale air that it extracts so that minimum energy would be lost.